TUDelft-SPC-Lab/midge-code/README.md

       For example `GNU_INSTALL_ROOT ?= /home/user/arm-gnu-toolchain-13.3.rel1-x86_64-arm-none-eabi/bin/`
     * Modify `~/nRF5_SDK_15.3.0/external/fatfs/src/ffconf.h` to make the `_FS_RPATH` macro be defined as `2`.
     * For ubuntu if the sdk complains about missing `libncursesw.so.5` install it with `sudo apt install libncursesw5`.

-### Other requirements:

-- You will probably have to use `conda` for setting up a python2 env.
-In that env, you will need to download the `bluepy` module

 ### Using Nix:
 This project includes a `flake.nix` file that automatically sets up the development environment with all required dependencies.